danieltnaves/todo-service/README.md

 ### How to build the service

-The project can with Java 17 and the Gradle wrapper.
+The project can be built with Java 17 and the Gradle wrapper.
 The following command needs to be executed:

 ```
 ./gradlew clean build